Terms and conditions for Ontrack data recovery services

 Data Processing Agreement

-This Data Processing Agreement applies to: (i) KLDiscovery Ontrack Limited (company number 02669766) having its registered office address at Ontrack, Global House, 1 Ashley Avenue, Epsom Surrey, KT18 5AD (“Ontrack”); and (ii) the applicable Customer placing an order for Ontrack’s Services pursuant to the applicable service terms of business (“Terms”).
+This Data Processing Agreement applies to: (i) KLDiscovery Ontrack Limited (company number 02669766) having its registered office address at Ontrack, Nexus, 25 Farringdon Street, London, EC4A 4AB (“Ontrack”); and (ii) the applicable Customer placing an order for Ontrack’s services pursuant to the applicable service terms of business (“Terms”).

 In this Data Processing Agreement: